Stages of Change in the Addiction Recovery Process

 - Outpatient – This type of treatment often includes regularly scheduled addiction counseling appointments a few times a week.
 Other types of outpatient treatment include intensive outpatient treatment and partial hospitalization.
-These treatments involve visiting a treatment center or a hospital for more formal addiction treatment or, when needed, access to medical resources or psychiatric care.
+These programs involve visiting a treatment center or hospital for more formal addiction treatment or, when needed, access to medical resources or psychiatric care.

 - Dual diagnosis – These programs use an integrated treatment approach to help people who are struggling both with a substance use disorder and a mental and/or behavioral health issue.

 When exploring your treatment options, you are likely to come across the concept of 12-Step recovery programs.
 These programs involve following a set of addiction recovery Steps that help people in their daily lives.
 Many types of alcohol and drug recovery programs—including outpatient, inpatient and dual diagnosis—use the 12-Step model as an integral part of their treatment approach.
 In fact, about 73% of drug and alcohol rehabs in a 2016 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) used 12-Step meetings and introduced patients to the philosophy of these programs.1